|HMRC Reference:Notice IPT 1 (April 2014)||View Change History|

 It may be difficult for insurers to separately identify any taxable element in each policy they issue for road hauliers’ cover.
 In such cases, insurers should agree with us an estimated, across the board apportionment for all premiums written relating to that line of business.

-Where an insurer offers block policies to a removal company and the remover acts as an agent of the insurer in arranging individual insurance policies for the customers, the remover will be required to ensure (as agent of the insurer) that exemption is limited to policies covering the movement of goods in foreign or international transit and that the insured is acting in the course of his or her business (see paragraph 5.10).
+Where an insurer offers block policies to a removal company and the remover acts as an agent of the insurer in arranging individual insurance policies for the customers, the remover will be required to make sure (as agent of the insurer) that exemption is limited to policies covering the movement of goods in foreign or international transit and that the insured is acting in the course of his or her business (see paragraph 5.10).

 Export finance related insurance is exempt.
 The exemption covers: